 The settlement of the Company's various transactions with NGUSA and certain affiliates generally occurs via the intercompany money pool in which it participates.
-The Company is a participant in the Regulated Money Pool and can both borrow and invest funds.
-Borrowings from the Regulated Money Pool bear interest in accordance with the terms of the Regulated Money Pool Agreement.
-As the Company fully participates in the Regulated Money Pool rather than settling intercompany charges with cash, all changes in the intercompany money pool balance are reflected as investing or financing activities in the accompanying consolidated statements of cash flows.
+The Company is a participant in the Regulated Money Pool, except for NETCO, which participates in the Unregulated Money Pool, and can both borrow and invest funds.
+Investments in the Regulated Money and Unregulated Money Pools bear interest in accordance with the terms of the Regulated and Unregulated Money Pool Agreements.
+As the Company fully participates in the Regulated and Unregulated Money Pools rather than settling intercompany charges with cash, all changes in the intercompany money pool balance are reflected as investing or financing activities in the accompanying consolidated statements of cash flows.
 For the purpose of presentation in the statements of cash flows, it is assumed all amounts settled through the intercompany money pool are constructive cash receipts and payments, and therefore are presented as such.

-The Regulated Money Pool is funded by operating funds from participants.
-NGUSA has the ability to borrow up to \$3 billion from National Grid plc for working capital needs including funding of the Regulated Money Pool, if necessary.
-The Company had short-term intercompany money pool borrowings of \$204.3 million and \$43.2 million as of March 31, 2020 and 2019, respectively.
+The Regulated and Unregulated Money Pools are funded by operating funds from participants in the applicable pool.
+NGUSA has the ability to borrow up to \$3 billion from National Grid plc for working capital needs including funding of the Money Pools, if necessary.
+As of March 31, 2020 and 2019, the Company had short-term intercompany money pool investments of \$281.3 million and \$880.9 million, respectively, including NETCO unregulated short-term intercompany money pool investments of \$270.8 million and \$263.7 million, respectively.
 The average interest rates for the intercompany money pool were 2.4%, 2.4%, and 1.6% for the years ended March 31, 2020, 2019, and 2018, respectively.